 You don't need to spend $150+ to play pickleball well.
 Several brands offer solid court shoes under $80 that check the essential boxes: non-marking sole, adequate lateral support, and breathable upper.

 At this price point, expect less durability in the outsole — budget court shoes typically last 6–12 months of regular play before the outsole wears significantly.
+If you play 3+ times per week, consider investing in the next tier.

 → Shop pickleball court shoes under $80 on Amazon